Hiking to Devil’s Kettle Falls at Judge Magney State Park

 Finding Devils Kettle

-I don’t know what I was more excited, that I reach the end of the torture trail, that we found the kettle in Devils Kettle or that I could get the password without looking in obscure places on the path!
+I don’t know what I was more excited about, that I reach the end of the torture trail, that we found the kettle in Devils Kettle or that I could get the password without looking in obscure places on the path!
 In actuality, the waterfall was cool.
 But the foliage was grown over a little here as well.
-Darn those trees and their needs to grow.
-We also found out that at this point, was the only place in the park that cellphones got a solid enough signal.
-A couple hikers were utilizing this feature to tell their spouses about their impromptu vacation.
-Go figure.
-Now became the hardest part of the trip… getting back.
+Darn those trees and their need to grow.

 When You Think You Can’t Keep Going